Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 The board can accept either 5 volts or 3.3 volts.
 5 volts is normally supplied via the USB-A connector but can also be input on the +5V breakout pin.
 5 volt power is regulated down to 3.3 volts using a compact linear regulator.
 3.3 volts can also be input on the 3.3V breakout pin.

 **NOTE:** The board is not 5V tolerant.
-Board power on the 3.3V breakout pin or any I/O pin should not exceed 3.3V.
+Voltage applied to the 3.3V breakout pin or any I/O pin should not exceed 3.3V.

+#### *BATTERY*
+The board can be powered by an external Lithium Ion 3.7V battery.
+The embedded buck/boost switching regulator maintains a stable 3.3V system voltage from a battery voltage down to 2.5V.
+A typical battery used for this application is the 403040 RC rectangular cell which can provide up to 500 MAH.
+The phisical dimensions are 4x30x40 mm.
+The battery is charged by plugging the USB-A connector into any PC, phone charger, or power bank.
+The on-board RED LED with light while charging and turn off when the charging cycle is complete.

-Typical operating current can range from microamps in deep sleep mode to approximately 160 milliamps when transmitting WiFi data.
+Operating current can range from microamps in deep sleep mode to approximately 160 milliamps when transmitting WiFi data.
+Typicl standby current is approximately 50 milliamps.

 #### *BREAKOUT PIN DESCRIPTION*
 Signal designators on the bottom of the PCB rotating clockwise: